fangru-lin/fangru-lin.github.io/_pages/about.md

 My non-academic interests are in music and sports!
 I have level-10 (highest level) piano player certificate.
 I have also been in many sing comps including Voice of China, and Chinese sing comp (唱响津城) at University of Oxford (will be in more sing comps hopefully!)
 For sports, I often play golf and do Pilates.
 I sometimes ski.

-See my other profile pages in <a href= "https://eng.ox.ac.uk/people/fangru-lin/" target="_blank">Oxford e-Research Centre</a> and <a href= "https://www.ling-phil.ox.ac.uk/people/fangru-lin" target="_blank">Faculty of Linguistics, Philology, and Phonetics</a>.
+See my other profile pages in <a href="https://www.turing.ac.uk/people/doctoral-students/fangru-lin" target="_blank">Alan Turing Institute</a>, <a href= "https://eng.ox.ac.uk/people/fangru-lin/" target="_blank">Oxford e-Research Centre</a> and <a href= "https://www.ling-phil.ox.ac.uk/people/fangru-lin" target="_blank">Faculty of Linguistics, Philology, and Phonetics</a>.